egison/egison/docs/reference/pattern-matching.rst

 A value pattern is written as ``#expr``, where ``expr`` can be any expression.
 An object ``obj`` can match a value pattern ``#expr`` only if the evaluation result of ``obj`` is equal to that of ``expr``.
-This equality is defined by matcher.
+This equality is defined by the given matcher.

 ::